edinburgh-napier/set09121/labs/lab2/pong_2.md

 ```

 #### Render and Main
-Our last section of the file is out super simple render function.
-I mean, just look at it.
+Our last section of the file is our super simple render function.
+I mean, just look at it!
 Isn't SFML awesome?
-Then we have our standard Main entrypoint, with our gameloop code.
-Not much to see here.
+Then we have our standard main entry point, with our game loop.
+Not much to see here, it should be pretty obvious what it's doing by now.

+Add this to the bottom of your main.cpp file:

 ```cpp
 void Render(RenderWindow &window) {